spmallette/java-dse-driver/manual/speculative_execution/README.md

 This policy sets the threshold at a given latency percentile for the current host, based on recent statistics.

-**As of 2.1.6, this class is provided as a beta preview: it hasn't been extensively tested yet, and the API is still subject to change.**

 First and foremost, make sure that the [HdrHistogram][hdr] library (used under the hood to collect latencies) is in your classpath.
 It's defined as an optional dependency in the driver's POM, so you'll need to